 Alternatively, there are plenty of taxi's around during the day and night but ask the fare first, some have fixed charges while others work on a meter, in rush hour the latter can cost a lot more than you might anticipate.
-Public transport moves much quicker in rush hour with special bus lanes.
+Public transport moves much quicker in rush hour along special bus lanes.

 You can also find sightseeing tours and guided walks, several can be found at Great Victoria Street, Royal Avenue and High Street.
 These are run by independent operators so shop around, you will certainly be approached at some stage by one of the ticket hawkers offering you a tour.
 You can also take a boat tour from a jetty near the Big Fish sculpture.